 Preimplantation Genetic Testing (PGT)

-Preimplantation genetic testing (PGT) is an umbrella term that covers preimplantation genetic diagnosis, and chromosome and genetic screening.
+Preimplantation genetic testing (PGT) is an umbrella term that covers preimplantation genetic diagnosis and chromosome and genetic screening.
 Preimplantation genetic testing is carried out on an embryo conceived by IVF before the embryo is transferred to the uterus.
 PGT examines a few cells removed from the part of the embryo that will develop into the pre-placenta (the trophectoderm) and does not touch the inner mass cells that will develop into the baby.

 Preimplantation genetic diagnosis (PGD)

-Monogenic genetic testing (PGT-M), formerly called PGD, can determine if the embryo is carrying genes for one of the specific genetic diseases[KT1] s known to be caused by a mutation in one gene.
-The test can determine if the child is carrying the gene and will be affected by the condition, whether the embryo does not have gene and therefore will not have the condition, or whether the embryo is carrying a recessive copy of the gene (as was the parent) and will not him or herself be affected by that gene, just as the parent has been unaffected.
+Monogenic genetic testing (PGT-M), formerly PGD, can determine if the embryo is carrying genes for one of the specific genetic diseases[KT1] s known to be caused by a mutation in one gene.
+The test can determine if the child is carrying the gene and will be affected by the condition, whether the embryo does not have the gene and therefore will not have the condition, or whether the embryo is carrying a recessive copy of the gene (as was the parent) and will not him or herself be affected by that gene, just as the parent has been unaffected.

 Preimplantation genetic screening